alihassankhan806/GPA-Calculator/README.md

 # GPA Calculator

-A simple, responsive CGPA Calculator made with HTML, CSS, and JavaScript.
+A simple, responsive GPA Calculator made with HTML, CSS, and JavaScript.
-Calculate your SGPA and CGPA easily by adding subjects with credit hours and grades.
+Calculate your GPA easily by adding subjects with credit hours and grades.

 ## 🚀 Features
 - Add multiple subjects with Credit Hours and Grades
-- Auto calculate SGPA and CGPA
+- Auto calculate GPA
 - Mobile responsive design
 - No backend required - runs directly in browser
 - Clean and simple UI